-When I was asked to write down a preference for a college in my Masters application last year, I had no doubts in choosing Clare Hall.
-I already knew the College, and I was sure that the friendly and lively atmosphere would be the perfect environment for my Masters studies.
+When I was asked to write down a preference for a college in my Masters application last year, I had no doubts about choosing Clare Hall.
+I already knew the College, and I was sure that the friendly and lively atmosphere would be the perfect environment for my studies.

-There is a very active student community that organises parties, sports activities, concerts and conferences.
+There is a very active student community here who organise parties, sports activities, concerts and conferences.
 Try to join as many of these as you can, and you will come away from your Cambridge experience with a whole new family.

 Clare Hall has been home to myself and my young family since October 2013.
 The University’s venerated collegial structure ensures that students have access to both intellectual stimulation and pastoral care and Clare Hall offers a unique experience in Cambridge for both.